TAMUSA-nsf-project/transit/README.md

 <img src="user-guide-images/Screen Shot 2022-05-16 at 11.04.47 AM.png" width="300" height="auto" alt="">

 Then select the "js_debug" configuration from the same dropdown and click the green bug icon again.

 <img src="user-guide-images/Screen Shot 2022-05-19 at 2.11.02 PM.png" width="300" height="auto" alt="">

-Interact with the website to hit breakpoints.
+Then interact with the website to hit breakpoints.